antfie/obsidian-tools/README.md

 # obsidian-tools

-This toolkit has the following tools:
+This is an Obsidian toolkit.
+It has the following features:

 | Tool                       | Description                                    |
 |----------------------------|------------------------------------------------|